 The Basics –summary of important points for employees

 Please check out the full story at The 30 % Ruling for Employees:

-- The ruling is good for eight years (96 months).
+- The ruling is good for eight years (five years after the 1st of January 2019).
 This period could be shorter if you have worked in the Netherlands before, or by any time previously spent in the Netherlands.

 - You must continue to meet the salary norm.
 If the taxable wage is lower than this norm, the 30% ruling can no longer be applied—and no, you can’t get it back Please read our 30% Ruling for Employees page carefully!

 - The 30% ruling is portable, provided the period between jobs does not exceed three months.
 If you change employers (join a new company), notification needs to be sent to the tax authority.
 Payingit takes care of this for our clients.